bryanbraun/bryanbraun.github.io/_posts/2021-08-10-allowing-inline-scripts-in-your-content-security-policy-using-a-hash.md

   </figcaption>
 </figure>

-This workflow is a bit complex, which is why many browsers will give you a blocked script tag's SHA-256 ID inside the error message, saving you the effort of generating it yourself.
+This workflow is a bit complex, which is why many browsers will give you the script tag's SHA-256 ID inside the error message, saving you the effort of generating it yourself.
 If you do choose to generate it yourself, [you can optionally use other hashing algorithms like SHA-384 or SHA-512](https://www.w3.org/TR/CSP2/#source-list-valid-hashes).

 ### Checking the hash